Verlag | Penguin Books UK |

 Bestell-Nr | 14039044EA |

-Disdainful of America's booming commercialism and industrialism, Henry David Thoreau left Concord, Massachusetts, in 1845 to live in solitude in the woods near Walden Pond.
-Walden, the account of his stay, conveys at once a naturalist's wonder at the commonplace and a Transcendentalist's yearning for spiritual truth and self-reliance.
-But even as Thoreau disentangled himself from worldly matters, his musings were often disturbed by his social conscience.
-Civil Disobedience, also included in this volume, expresses his antislavery and antiwar sentiments, and has influenced non-violent resistance movements worldwide.
-Both give a rewarding insight into a free-minded, principled and idiosyncratic man.
+Critical of 19th-century America s booming commercialism and industrialism, Henry David Thoreau moved to a small cabin in the woods of Concord, Massachusetts in 1845.
+Walden, the account of his stay near Walden Pond, conveys at once a naturalist s wonder at the commonplace and a transcendentalist s yearning for spiritual truth and self-reliance.
+But Thoreau's embrace of solitude and simplicity did not entail a withdrawal from social and political matters.
+Civil Disobedience, also included in this volume, expresses his antislavery and antiwar sentiments, and has influenced resistance movements worldwide.
+Both give rewarding insight into a free-minded, principled and idiosyncratic life.

 Inhaltsverzeichnis: